null Skip to main content

 Many people get neck strain from pulling weights, and most of them are due to mistakes that could have been avoided.
 Shoulder presses, shrugs, and deadlifts can put uneven stress on your neck spine if you don't hold yourself correctly.

-You could hurt yourself if you hold your breath, jerk your head, or lift weights that are too big for your level.
 Many lifters unknowingly tighten the muscles in their necks too much while they work out, which raises the tension and risks of neck strain while lifting weights.
+Using supportive training tools like the Fightsense neck harness can make these kinds of accidents much less common.

 Common Symptoms of Neck Strain from Lifting